blacktokki/blacktokki-notebook/Usage.md

 ### 📝 Dual Editor Support

 * The note editing screen can be freely converted to both WYSIWYG and Markdown methods with the ✏️ button.
-* Changes in one mode are reflected in real-time in the other
+* Changes in one mode are reflected in real-time in the other.
-* Ideal for users who prefer visual editing or are familiar with markdown syntax
+* Ideal for users who prefer visual editing or are familiar with markdown syntax.

 ### 📑 Automatic Section Detection

-* Headings within notes are automatically structured into a navigable tree view
+* Headings within notes are automatically structured into a navigable tree view.
-* Quickly jump between sections and visualize the overall structure
+* Quickly jump between sections and visualize the overall structure.

+### ⌞⌝ Section Content Toggle

+  * When focusing on a specific section, you can toggle between:
+    * Viewing only that section’s content, or
+    * Viewing its content **plus all nested sub-sections.**
+  * This helps when you want to read or edit an entire section hierarchy as a single document.

 ### 🔗 Link Recognition and Navigation

-* Links within notes are automatically detected and categorized
+* Links within notes are automatically detected and categorized.
-* Internal note links are also suggested during search and autocomplete
+* Internal note links are also suggested during search and autocomplete.

 ### ⏱ Automatic Schedule Detection by Note

-* The system automatically detects and displays schedules from each note using the supported timeline date formats.
+* The system automatically detects and displays schedules from each note using supported timeline date formats.
 * Each note's current schedule is visually represented as a timer bar, making it easy to see its current state.

 ### 🧠 Readability Analysis

-* Analyzes sentence length and structure to evaluate reading difficulty
+* Analyzes sentence length and structure to evaluate reading difficulty.
-* Helps improve overly complex or lengthy notes
+* Helps improve overly complex or lengthy notes.

 ### 🔍 Search History and Autocomplete

-* Previously searched keywords are stored for faster reuse
+* Previously searched keywords are stored for faster reuse.
-* Suggestions appear in the search bar to reduce repeat typing
+* Suggestions appear in the search bar to reduce repeat typing.

 ### 🔄 Section Rearrangement and Copying

-* Move or copy specific sections to other notes to reorganize content
+* Move or copy specific sections to other notes to reorganize content.
-* Preview changes before confirming to ensure safe editing
+* Preview changes before confirming to ensure safe editing.

 ### 📦 Backup and Restore

-* Export all notes in Markdown or ZIP format for backup
+* Export all notes in Markdown or ZIP format for backup.
-* Restore notes from saved files when needed
+* Restore notes from saved files when needed.

 ### 💾 Storage Options and Account Sync

-* Choose between local or cloud-based accounts for saving notes
+* Choose between local or cloud-based accounts for saving notes.
-* Online sync keeps notes up-to-date automatically
+* Online sync keeps notes up-to-date automatically.

 ### 🗃 Snapshot History and Comparison

-* Notes are automatically backed up when saved
+* Notes are automatically backed up when saved.
-* Compare current content with past versions through the Archive screen
+* Compare current content with past versions through the Archive screen.

 ### 🎯 Random Note Access

-* Open a randomly selected note to discover content from a new perspective
+* Open a randomly selected note to discover content from a new perspective.

-### 📌 Pin open notes
+### 📌 Pin Open Notes

-* When you double-click or long-click on the first opened note or recent changes, it is fixed to the open note list.
+* Double-click or long-press the first opened or recently changed note to pin it to the open note list.
-* You can unfreeze by pressing the X button.
+* You can unpin it by pressing the X button.

 ---